 Diffusers are a must have tool for any oil user, but there are many models out there and it can be overwhelming.
-A favorite in my collection is a ceramic essential oil diffuser I bought by Edens Garden.
+A favorite in my collection is a ceramic essential oil diffuser I bought from Edens Garden.

 It is an ultrasonic diffuser, the most popular type of diffuser currently used in the EO world.
 It is able to release essential oil molecules into the air using ultrasonic waves.
 The waves instantly vaporize the water and oils in the tank to produce a cool, aromatic mist.

-So many therapeutic benefits can be gained when diffused essential oil molecules in the air are inhaled.
+Many therapeutic benefits can be gained when diffused essential oil molecules in the air are inhaled.
 Read more about essential oil diffuser benefits.

 Do's & Don'ts of Diffusing

 - Always use on a stable, uncluttered surface that is level.

 - Do not pour water directly in the tank from a faucet, it could overflow and damage diffuser parts.
 Best to use measuring cup.